orloxx/iker.io/source/_posts/the-currying-problem.md

   - Currying
   - Recursion
 ---
-As part of a challenge (kata) at [Codewars][1] I was asked to create a function that adds numbers together when called in succession and it would return a value of type `number`.
+As part of a challenge at [Codewars][1] I was asked to create a function that adds numbers together when called in succession and it would return a value of type `number`.

 ```javascript
 add(4) // 4